In this post, you will see how to knit a Christmas stocking which is a quick-knit project.

 Christmas Stocking Knitting Pattern

-The simple stocking knits up quickly in super bulky yarn and the simple design makes for a relaxing and enjoyable knit.
+The holiday season stocking knits up quickly in super bulky yarn and the simple design makes for a relaxing and enjoyable quick knit.

 The top of the stocking is knit in K1, P1 ribbing and the main body of the stocking is knit in what looks like stockinette stitch, but because this is knit in the round, you will knit every round to create that effect.